The Trouble with Jesus

 To Be Blunt:

 When light shines in darkness, there still will be those who don’t welcome its brightness for what it reveals.
-Most of the world thinks religion should tell people how to find God.
-No wonder it doesn’t ring true for many.
+Most of the world thinks religion is meant to tell people how to find God.
+No wonder it doesn’t ring true for most.
 Magi tell the other side of the story.
 God comes to find us in quiet, unseen or unexpected ways like babies born to two ordinary people, a proclamation of good news given to marginalized people of the night, foreign entities who see celestial movements as divine search lights with cosmic relevance.

 Epiphany: Wise ones aren’t seekers.
 Wise ones are found ones who follow.